-This module supports and amplifies lectures by providing practical experience of process equipment, its operation and performance.
-The Unit Operations Laboratory (UOL) experiments are carried out in pairs.
-The module involves a range of activities to enhance team work, report writing and time management skills, as well as developing further the understanding of subjects covered in taught modules.
+This module supports and amplifies lectures by providing experience of process equipment, its operation and performance.
+Students will be given sets of experimental data (for a given experiment) which they will need to analyse and write-up within a lab report.
+Online videos will be provided of the experiments, plus guidance on writing reports, handling error and risk assessment.
+The Unit Operations Laboratory (UOL) data analysis and write-up will be carried out in pairs.
+Each pair of students will be given 3 sets of data on 3 different experiments and will be required to produce 3 experimental reports.
+The module involves a range of activities to enhance teamwork, report writing and time management skills, as well as developing further the understanding of subjects covered in taught modules.

 This module aims to give students practical experience in either the industrial setting or the research environment.
 Either two day placements in industry or two day research placements within the College of Engineering are conducted.
 The industrial placements are determined by interview with the companies involved or College staff.
 A range of research projects will be offered by the College staff.
 The module aims to reinforce and deepen material taught previously in the undergraduate environment and broaden practical skills learnt during the previous years.
 The module will provide an opportunity to apply to industrial/research problems the knowledge obtained within the undergraduate course.
 The module will also give experience in teamwork, communication, presentation and planning skills plus where appropriate the experience of the management structures and practices of industrial organisations or research projects.